 He was among the top favorites to win the title.
 Within a sporting career that spanned over 10 decades, he got 52 national championships and five star golds.
 Likewise, he set 67 world records from the States and Western Europe.
 After stepping down as swimmer, he became a leading film star in Hollywood and co-starred with such notable actresses as Brenda Joyce and Maureen O’Sullivan.

 1928 Elizabeth Robinson had the distinction of being the first female to win the 100m (track & field) from the IX Summer Olympics.

-One of Summer Olympic stars: Jesse Owens (track and field), Jim Bausch (decathlon, sports ), Edward Flynn (boxing), Michael Galitzen (diving)…
+One of Summer Olympic stars: Jesse Owens (San Marcos Wildlife Removal), Jim Bausch (decathlon, sports ), Edward Flynn (boxing), Michael Galitzen (diving)…

 1932 The home nation took third place in the Water Polo Championship, earning a bronze.

 1932 America’s Olympian decathlon champion Jim Bausch got the James R. Sullivan Memorial Trophy as the top Olympic athlete.

 1936 Alabama-born Jesse Owens captured America’s attention by earning four world titles in Berlin– 100m, 200m, and 4x100m relay, in addition to the long jump.
 As a consequence of this, the United States sprinter was among the world’s most high-profile athletes in the 20th Century.
 This guy is of great historical importance for America.
 Why?
 His huge operation came at a time when there were fewer black athletes in the international sports arena, breaking down the barriers of prejudices, and happened with the political background of Germany’s Nazi regime.